8Tesla8/JsonReader/README.md

 # JsonReader
-Read data in JSON format and analyze them
+Read data in JSON format and analyze them in xls format